-LOOT’s Sorting Algorithm¶
+LOOT’s Sorting Algorithm

-LOOT’s sorting algorithm consists of four stages:
+LOOT’s sorting algorithm consists of the following stages:

-the subrecords of the
+subrecords of the

 TES4 header record.